-How Do You Know If Your College Essay Topic is Great?
+How Do You Know If Your College Essay Topic Is Great?

 Eric Maloof, the Director of International Admission at Trinity University in San Antonio, Texas has a great checklist for figuring out whether you're on the right track with your essay topic.
-He says, if you can answer "yes" to these 2 questions, then you've got the makings of a great essay:
+He says, if you can answer "yes" to these two questions, then you've got the makings of a great essay: